rbsamiur/bitmail/README.md

 A mailing app
-with sortable inbox, tagging supprt and consists draft option.
+with sortable inbox, tagging/untagging supprt. mail composition, draft option and profile management.
-Also keeps deleted mails in trash.
+Also stores deleted mails in trash with restore option

-This app is written in Javascript with uses bootstrap and VueJs
+This app is written in Javascript with bootstrap and VueJs

 > an email site like gmail